 By putting your lips to the lip plate and moving your fingers over the holes, you can create different tones on the flute.

+While it will definitely take some practice to play more difficult patterns on a flute, it’s really easy to get started.
 All you have to do is practice holding notes consistently, and you’ll be able to play some iconic flute songs faster than you’d think!

-10. Snare Drum
+11. Snare Drum

-It’s also a staple of a drum kit, but you can learn how to play this drum all on its own, and it’s pretty easy too.
+The snare drum is one of the most essential percussion instruments in a marching band or concert orchestra.
+It’s also a staple of a drum kit, but you can learn how to play this drum all on its own — and it’s pretty easy too!

-Compared to tenor drum heads, a snare drum head provides a bit more bounce when you hit it with your drum sticks.
+Compared to tenor drum heads, a snare drum head provides a bit more bounce when you hit it with your drumsticks.
 As a result, it requires less effort to make louder sounds, making it easier to play than other concert drums.

 You can progress fairly quickly into the advanced territory by learning basic scales and rhythms on your snare drum.
 You only need a drum and some sticks to get started!

-11. Lyre Harp
+12. Lyre Harp

-The Lyre Harp is one of the more unique instruments on this list and isn’t too well known in popular culture.
+The lyre harp is one of the more unique instruments on this list and isn’t too well known in popular culture.
+It’s a small version of a concert harp, with seven to ten strings instead of 47.

 Learning to play the lyre will require a bit of patience, but it’s well worth it.
 You can take and play a lyre almost anywhere, resting it on your knee and using both hands to pluck the strings.